MONGDUNG/gamesters/README.md

 ![Gamesters Screenshot](https://github.com/user-attachments/assets/37878f6d-a12c-4446-9b2e-33b744718126)
 # Gamesters

 **Gamesters** is a comprehensive gaming community website developed as a dynamic web project using Java EE (Java Enterprise Edition).
-It leverages JSP, Servlets, and database integration to provide an interactive web application for users.
+It leverages JSP and database integration to provide an interactive web application for users.

 ---